-The Department of State (State), the Department of Homeland Security (DHS), and all other U.S. government departments and agencies involved in the U.S. Special Immigrant Visa (SIV) program have the highest respect for the men and women who take enormous risks in assisting our military and civilian personnel.
+The Department of State, the Department of Homeland Security (DHS), and other U.S. government departments and agencies involved in the U.S. Special Immigrant Visa (SIV) program have the highest respect for the men and women who take enormous risks to help our military and civilian personnel.
 We are committed to helping those who have helped us.
-The U.S. government has devoted substantial resources to reducing the amount of time required to complete the SIV process, authorized under section 1244 of the Refugee Crisis in Iraq Act of 2008, as amended, while ensuring thorough screening for national security concerns, and we continue to strive for improvements to the process.
+The U.S. Government has devoted substantial resources to reducing the amount of time required to complete the SIV process, authorized under section 1244 of the Refugee Crisis in Iraq Act of 2008 as amended, while still ensuring thorough screening for national security concerns, and we continue to strive for improvements to the process.

-State's authority to issue SIVs to Iraqi nationals under this program was extended through the National Defense Authorization Act for Fiscal Year (FY) 2014 (Public Law No. 113-66), which allocated 2,500 visas for Iraqi principal applicants as of January 1, 2014.
-As of December 31, 2016, State issued 1,491 out of the 2,500 SIVs allocated to Iraqi principal applicants who were employed by, or on behalf of, the U.S. government in Iraq.
+The Department of State's authority to issue SIVs to Iraqi nationals under this program was extended through the National Defense Authorization Act for Fiscal Year (FY) 2014 (Pub.
+L. No. 113-66), which allocated 2,500 visas for Iraqi principal applicants as of January 1, 2014.
+As of March 31, 2017, State has issued 1,681 out of the 2,500 SIVs allocated to Iraqi principal applicants who were employed by, or on behalf of, the U.S. government in Iraq.
 This program will continue until all qualified applicants have received visas.
 There are sufficient visa numbers remaining to meet demand from applicants in the pipeline.

-State issued 657 SIVs to Iraqi principal applicants and 1,593 SIVs to their family members in FY 2016.
-SIV issuance numbers through the first quarter of FY 2017 are available on travel.state.gov.
+The Department of State issued 657 SIVs to Iraqi principal applicants and 1,593 SIVs to their family members in FY 2016.
+SIV issuance numbers through the second quarter of FY 2017 are available on travel.state.gov.